2014 Personal Property Taxes Due June 5, 2014

 by Richmond City Council on March 25, 2013.
 The change in the due date is applicable to all personal property taxes,

 including vehicles, business personal property and machinery and tools taxes.

-The Property Tax Relief rate for qualifying vehicles for the 2013 tax year will be 58%.
+The Property Tax Relief rate for qualifying vehicles for the 2014 tax year

 For a more detailed explanation of the Personal Property Tax Relief Act,

 read the bottom of page 2 of this FAQ for vehicle property taxes.